Tatsuya-Nonogaki/export-ADData/README.md

 - Supports specifying the export base via Distinguished Name (`-DNPath`) or dotted prefix (`-DNPrefix`).
 - Flexible output path selection.

+> 📝 **Note:**
+> The bundled `export-ADData-PS2.ps1` is a variant provided for exporting AD data from older Windows Server systems that ship with PowerShell 2.0 (for example, Windows Server 2008 R2).
+It replaces the following logic with PS2-compatible alternatives:
+> - The `-in` operator, which was introduced in PowerShell 3.0 and is not available in PowerShell 2.0.
+> - The use of `Export-Csv` with `-Encoding` parameter, which can be unreliable on PowerShell 2.0.
+>
+> The PS2 variant is distributed as UTF‑8 without BOM and contains only ASCII; normally, no encoding conversion is required.
+If you add non‑ASCII characters or encounter issues on PowerShell 2.0, re‑save the script as UTF‑8 with BOM or in the target system's ANSI encoding (e.g., CP932/Shift_JIS for Japanese Windows).
+>
+> Please be aware that this PS2 variant may not be kept in sync with subsequent updates to the main `export-ADData.ps1`.

 #### Parameters

 | Parameter             | Alias     | Required | Description                                                                                           |